 Already participated in an Eagle Eye Campus Visit?
 Get an even closer look at what it’s like to be a Boston College student with our interactive Eagle for a Day program.
 You’ll spend your day with a BC student host, accompanying them to class, lunch, and elsewhere around campus.
 We match you with student hosts based on your interests and goals.

-Registration for fall visits will be available in mid to late August.
+Please note that Fall 2019 Eagle for a Day registration will be available in late August.

 Groups of college-bound high school students or members of college access/readiness organizations are welcome to learn more about Boston College by registering for one of our student-led information sessions and tours.
 Group visits for 10 or more are available Tuesdays, Wednesdays, and Thursdays during the academic year and summer.
 Appointments are required and should be made at least two weeks in advance.